 But keep in mind that the filling can get bunched up in places and you’ll have to shake it out from time to time.

 Bottom Line: This comforter is a great option for you and your dog.
-Warm in the winter and cool in the summer, the mock-down filling is guaranteed for a good night’s rest for both of you.
+Warm in the winter and cool in the summer, the mock-down filling is guaranteed for a good night’s rest.

 2. Buffy Comforter